sjurlne/Attitudes-Towards-Just-Energy-Transition-Initiatives/README.md

 Welcome to this repository replicating the results of my Master Thesis presented to the Department of Economics at the Rheinische Friedrich-Wilhelms-Universität Bonn.

-The project was done in cooperation with the German Institute of Development andSustainability (IDOS).
+The thesis builds on a professionally discrete choice experiment conducted in India, designed and conducted by me in cooperation with the German Institute of Development andSustainability (IDOS).

 ## Usage